olywoolsey/Notes/Networks/TCP.md

 ## TCP Segment Structure
 ![](TCP-segment-structure.png)
 ## TCP Flow Control
-- The idea of flow control is that the sender won’t overrunreceiver’s buffer by transmitting too much, too fast
+- The idea of flow control is that the sender won’t overrun receiver’s buffer by transmitting too much, too fast
-- **Receiver:** Explicitly informs the sender the (dynamically changing) amount of free bufferspace.
+- **Receiver:** Explicitly informs the sender the (dynamically changing) amount of free buffer space.
 The Rcv Window field in TCP segment
 - **Sender:** Keeps the amount of transmitted, unacknowledged data less than most recently received Rcv Window